MoPHA/strugepic/README.md

 AMReX, so in theory, HIP could work if the Makefile is edited and AMReX was built with HIP support.

-**Note:** Makefile assumes that AMReX is properly in path, i.e. LIBRARY_PATH and CPATH.
+**Note:**
-Building the library also does not link against AMReX, this only occurs when building the final program.
+Building the library does not link against AMReX, this only occurs when building the final program.

 By default the library uses a piece-wise 8th order polynominal defined on the range [-2,2] as the interpolation function.
 `make -j 4 INTERPOLATION_FUNC=PWL` will build the library using a piece-wise linear function defined on [-1,1].